theochem/procrustes/README.md

 Installation
 ------------

-Download the latest version of Procrustes with the following command,
+Download the latest version of Procrustes with the following command.
 ```bash
     git clone git@github.com:theochem/chemtools.git
 ```